 This process is the one I have found out to be the fastest.
 With this, I do not have to rename the files on my phone.
 Since my fingers do not seem to be able to work on a phone, this is good for me!

 To not get burned out, I recommend doing long scanning sessions.
 I did many 45 minutes sessions.
 I was doing the scanning while watching TV shows.
 It is quite a long process.
 But still better than I imagined.

-Now, when I receive new documents, I store them until I have around 30 and then process them all.
+Now, when I receive new documents, I store them until the end of the month and then process them all.
 You could, of course, scan them as you receive them.
 It depends on your way of working.
 I prefer to do a batch of them at once.